konashevich/olexi-extension/README.md

 - PREVIEW_STOPLIST — Comma‑separated words to exclude from preview items (optional)

 Extension settings:
-- API key is prompted on first use and stored locally.
+- No API key is required in the browser.
 No external telemetry is sent.

 ## MCP basics
 - Model Context Protocol (MCP) lets a host call tools over a standard interface.
 Here we use Streamable HTTP.